Living spec — this is the product we're building

 (player: Player, input: ControllerInput) => void

-Send a message to every connected phone.
-Delivered in order.
+Send a JSON payload to every phone.
+Delivered in order over each phone's data channel.

-Send a message to one phone.
-Useful for private hands, targeted prompts.
+Send a payload to a single phone.
+Useful for per-player prompts or private hand updates.

 room.setTemplate(templateId)

-Swap the active controller template mid-session.
-All phones update in place.
+Swap the active template mid-session.
+Every phone re-renders.

 (templateId: string) => Promise<void>